Cheshire Cat: Origins

 According to Brewer's Dictionary (1870), "The phrase has never been satisfactorily accounted for, but it has been said that cheese was formerly sold in Cheshire moulded like a cat that looked as though it was grinning".
 The cheese was cut from the tail end, so that the last part eaten was the head of the smiling cat.
-A later edition of Brewer's adds another interesting explanation.
-It was that a painter in Cheshire once used to paint grinning lions on inns.
-The connection between cats and lions is obvious and the dictionary does not go on to explain this.
+A later edition of Brewer's adds another possible explanation, similar to Maunder's, that a painter in Cheshire once used to paint grinning lions on inns.
+The dictionary does not expand further on this, its editors possibly considering the connection between cats and lions self-explanatory or obvious.

-A survey published in 2015 showed how highly fanciful were many purported explanations seen on the internet.
+A 2015 article published in the Cheshire History journal examined these suggested origins, along with numerous others seen on the internet.
+The author, Peter Young, considered most to be "inventive" but unlikely.
+In his analysis, the essential feature of any actual historical explanation would be one that demonstrated its innate connection to Cheshire: An idiom that retained the localism while spreading nationwide, would, in his view, need to be strongly connected to the county, in the minds of people elsewhere.
+For this reason, he favours the well-fed farm cats of Cheshire's dairying environment—a widely-known and well-promoted idea at the time the phrase arose—as the best candidate for the origin of the Cheshire Cat idiom.

 Lewis Carroll's character

 The Cheshire Cat is now largely identified with the character of the same name in Lewis Carroll's 1865 novel Alice's Adventures in Wonderland.
 Alice first encounters the Cheshire Cat at the Duchess's house in her kitchen, and later on the branches of a tree, where it appears and disappears at will, and engages Alice in amusing but sometimes perplexing conversation.
 The cat sometimes raises philosophical points that annoy or baffle Alice; but appears to cheer her when it appears suddenly at the Queen of Hearts' croquet field; and when sentenced to death, baffles everyone by having made its head appear without its body, sparking a debate between the executioner and the King and Queen of Hearts about whether a disembodied head can indeed be beheaded.
 At one point, the cat disappears gradually until nothing is left but its grin, prompting Alice to remark that "she has often seen a cat without a grin but never a grin without a cat".